NRCan/geo-deep-learning/README.md

 > The training and inference phases currently allow the use of a variety of neural networks to perform classification and semantic segmentation tasks (see the list in [models](models/)).

+**For more informations on a subject, go to the specific directory, a `README.md` is provided with all the informations and the explanations related to the code.**

 ## **Requirement**
 This project comprises a set of commands to be run at a shell command prompt.
 Examples used here are for a bash shell in an Ubuntu GNU/Linux environment.